openhpc/cloudwg/tutorials/pearc20/exercise3.md

 In addition to command line access, this management node can also be used to provide remote desktops.

 ***Note: This is NOT good practice.
 This is just an educational exercise.
-For production use separate x2go from management services***
+For production, use separate x2go login nodes and an isolated management node***

 Testing X2go: